-Water Closet or Urinal?
+Water Closet or Urinal ?
 Crappers have been here much longer than we may think.
-Much longer and that is a good thing.

-Top, new and incredible, low VOC Volatile Organic Chemical is used in the production of this ball valve for water quality and Laboratory applications.
+Top, New and incredible, Low VOC Volatile Organic Chemical are used in the production of this Ball Valve for Water Quality and Laboratory applications.

-Below, Trap primer to maintain the seal inside a floor drain so that sewer odors do not come inside the building, Trap Primers are usually inside access panels in walls.
+Below, Trap Primer to maintain the seal inside a floor drain so that sewer odors do not come inside the building, Trap Primers are usually inside access panels in walls.

-Basic Plumbing - Chapter 1
+Basic Plumbing Chapter 1